abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 */
 ```

-### Immutability when Bounding
+### Immutability when Bounding (PECS Rule)
-**Unbounds `<?>` and Upper-bounds `<? extends Foobar>` make the list logically immutable, only removal of elements can be done**.
+**Unbounds `<?>` and Upper-bounds `<? extends Thing>` make the list logically immutable, only removal of elements can be done**.
 This is applicable even when we call a method that has a bounded type in parameter, the List in called method will be immutable.
 ```java
 List<?> list = new ArrayList<Integer>();
 list.add(1);    // error